Getting Started

 manual_trigger_edits | Boolean | Turn this ON to prevent applying visual edits automatically by the sdk |

 test_experiments | Object | Set an Object containing pairs of experiment/variation combinations as key/value pairs to test with.
-Docs |
+More information can be found here. |

 timeout | Number | Set the request timeout in seconds.
 If requests timeout variables will use the default value, but no events will be saved.
 The default timeout is 4 seconds. |